650 W 41st Ave (Oakridge Centre) rezoning application

 Hi, I would like to know if the traffic pattern that was in effect on west 45th Avenue since 1980 will be reinstated once the new mall is completed.
 The entry/exit on 45th Ave by Ash is the only entry/exit to the mall not on a major street and when the mall was first redeveloped in 1980 a traffic calming pattern was put in effect that only allowed cars to exit the Oakridge mall eastbound to Cambie and only allowed cars to enter the mall that were coming westbound from Cambie.
 It worked well for 40 years and it meant only a small section of road on West 45th between Ash and Cambie was effected by mall traffic, and the residential neighborhoods west of the mall remained quiet as cars were unable cut through the neighborhood streets to enter and exit the mall.
 Now, with this new massive Oakridge Mall redevelopment, and the tens of millions of visitors per year the developer predicts, along with outdoor concerts, beer halls, and other day and night activities, traffic calming for the residential neighborhoods west of the mall is more important than ever.
 Please advise what the plan is for 45th Avenue, and whether the long established traffic pattern will be reinstated, that will help maintain quiet for the neighborhoods west of the mall .
 Thank you

-david101 asked over 3 years ago
+david101 asked about 4 years ago

 Through Oakridge, the City is designing a brand new intersection and signal at 45th Ave and Ash St. It’s very challenging to design something that accommodates all the necessary movements (existing and new) while also trying to maintain the traffic calming measures, as noted in your question.
 We are designing the intersection to physically restrict southbound right-turns, i.e. vehicle traffic exiting the mall cannot go west into the neighbourhood.
 All other movements, however, will be permitted.
 This means that any mall traffic will now be able to travel southbound on Ash St towards 49th Ave, although this may not be a concern since Ash has many speed humps and marked crosswalks.
 Also, mall-goers may be able to access Choy Yuen Cr. via eastbound 45th Ave, which was not possible before; however, this should not be a concern since it would be a very circuitous route.